rtmigo/xrandom_dart/README.md

 print(random.nextDouble());
 ```

-In addition, they have a `next()` method that returns an `int` with no range restrictions.
-For some
+In addition, they have a `next32()` method that returns an unsigned 32-bit value stored in `int`.
-algorithms this is a 32-bit number, for another a 64-bit number.
+Some classes also have `next64()`.
+It returns 64-bit random signed `int`.
+The 64-bit numbers are only
+supported on platforms other than JavaScript.

 # Classes

 | Class             | Algorithm    | Author           | Year |